 The current application is indicated by the symbol at the top left of the display.
 The symbol at the bottom right shows the next application that can be selected via function key F3.
-The Settings under System (see Section 3.3.4) are used to specify which application is first activated when you switch the device on.
+You can specify which application is activated first when the device is switched on in the Settings under System (see section 3.3.4).

-• Press Menu.
+Press Menu.
 Select the menu item for the application you want to use.

-- a)Press function key F3.
+- a) Press function key F3.
 The device switches to the next application. - b)Repeat until the symbol for the application you want to use appears at the top left.